Continental Airlines: 1980s

 Airline unions fought Continental at every step.
 On October 1, 1983, the pilots and flight attendants joined the IAM, which was still on strike.
 When Continental resumed service three days after filing Chapter 11, it initially served 25 cities versus the more than 70 cities previously.
 In the initial stages of bankruptcy, with no legal agreement that would allow travel agents to book flights, passengers could only book directly with the airline.
 And, with no credit card agreements, Continental could only accept cash for travel.
 Continental began offering flights for only $49 for each nonstop segment, raising it later to $75 on any segment.
 In the federal courts, the unions unsuccessfully sued to stop the company's reorganization.
 They were later successful in working to persuade Congress to pass a new bankruptcy law preventing bankrupt companies from terminating contracts as Continental had successfully done, but the law was too late to affect Continental.
 Chapter 11 saved the company from liquidation, but required substantial reorganization, which began immediately.
 Following bankruptcy, Continental was freed of its contractual obligations and imposed a series of new labor agreements on its union workers, sharply reducing the airline's labor costs.
 Continental's senior management also reduced their salaries to those of the pilots.
 The pilot strike was ultimately unsuccessful due to Continental pilots and new hires who crossed the picket line, and customers who voted with their pocketbook.
 Continental became vastly more competitive with the new airline startups then emerging and thriving in the southwestern U.S. By the end of 1984, Continental had grown back to be a larger airline than pre-bankruptcy and that year recorded a $50 million profit.
+Continental was the first airline to largely gradually replace a pilot workforce and the working pilots ultimately voted the union out.